 - Capitalise hashtags so that people using #ScreenReaders can read them

-- Add image and video descriptions to Alt text on social media posts
+- Add image and video descriptions to Alt text on social media posts and in documents

 - Underline link text in documents and on websites

 - Increase your email and document font size minimum to 14 points, or make your web fonts larger, eg 20+ pixels

 - Use sans serif fonts, try the Open Dyslexic font or bionic reading app

 - Become an ally and advocate for better access, especially from businesses and organisations

 - Add Alt text to your images and videos

 - Use WebAIM resources and tools to understand up-to-date web accessibility, test colours, contrast ratios and web page access issues

 - Download and the NVDA screen reader (free/donation) to test your website